 The youth’s Transitional Living Support Agreement and plan to either work and/or attend school should be customized to the youth’s individual circumstances, capabilities, and goals.

 Youth must maintain the minimum requirements for being on extended commitment.
 Youth who do not maintain these requirements will be placed on a probation contract.
-An additional FTM may also assist in reviewing and potentially renegotiating the agreement.
+An additional family team meeting (FTM) may also assist in reviewing and potentially renegotiating the agreement.

 In addition to the minimum requirements above, youth on extended commitment must also: